 Now, check out our Top 10 email signature branding DOs & DON'Ts for the perfectly branded signature.

 1. DO treat emails like all other forms of corporate communications

 A professional email signature is designed to reflect a company’s ethos and credibility.
 When a signature is designed well, it easily promotes your brand in a positive and professional manner.

 We recommend going beyond just one uniform email signature and varying your branding according to the sender’s department, i.e. give customer services one signature and the sales team another.

 2. DON’T let everyone design their own email signature

-Create an email signature policy and enforce it so everyone’s email signature template uses the same design and layout.
+Create an email signature policy and enforce it so everyone uses the same email signature template.

-If in doubt, use a dedicated email signature tool to take responsibility away from users so they can’t modify the design.
+If in doubt, use a dedicated email signature management solution so users can’t modify the design.
 You’ll then be assured that all employees will always have the right email signature.